smartergiving/irs-990-fetch/README.md

 - [x] Fetch full index.json of all Form 990s
 - [x] Parse JSON and limit to Form 990PFs
-- [ ] Fetch XML tax filings
+- [x] Fetch XML tax filings
-- [ ] Parse XML and convert to JavaScript objects
+- [x] Parse XML and convert to JavaScript objects
 - [x] Insert into MongoDB

 #### The scripts

- 1. **awsIndex.js** - inserts the main index.json file contents into a MongoDB instance
+ 1. `awsIndex.js` - inserts the main index.json file contents into a MongoDB instance
- 2. **awsFoundations.js** - limits the MongoDB insertion to Form990PF's (e.g. foundations)
+ 2. `awsIndexFoundations.js` - limits the MongoDB insertion to Form990PFs (i.e. foundations)
- 3. **awsFilingsFoundations.js** (in process) - fetches all Form 990PF filings and inserts into MongoDB
+ 3. `awsFilingsFoundations.js` - fetches all Form 990PF filings and inserts into MongoDB

 ## Getting Started

 Coming soon

+## Troubleshooting

+See `troubleshoot.js` to log memory usage and toggle between using the npm request-promise package and the AWS JavaScript SDK.

+## Credits

+A huge thank you to [Joseph Lepis](https://www.linkedin.com/in/joseph-lepis-2700934) for the architectural guidance and mentorship.
+If you find these scripts useful and appreciate [hard-boiled fiction](https://en.wikipedia.org/wiki/Hardboiled), check out Joe's debut novel, [On the Edge](https://www.amazon.com/Edge-J-B-Christopher-ebook/dp/B00GWTXZ64/).

 ## License